admindojo/CTFd/CTFd/plugins/admindojo-about/pages/getting-started.md

 ## Usage
 ### General
-adminDōjō heavily utilizes [Vagrant](https://www.vagrantup.com) thus starting and rebooting the VM differs from normal operation:
+admindōjō heavily utilizes [Vagrant](https://www.vagrantup.com) thus starting and rebooting the VM differs from normal operation:

 - Use `vagrant ssh` to login/jump into the VM
 - You exit the VM with _cms+D_ or `exit`